Edge-Sweets/CodeTest/README.md

 The code test is the backend logic that would determine how to do the above example.
 There are sample shapes in the code test to work with.
 You should:

-1. Determine how many parts can fit.
+1. Determine how many shapes can fit.
-2. return a list of parts complete with their starting points
+2. return a list of shapes complete with their starting points
 3. Confirm that your method works for any variety of shape.

 Notes:
-- Assume parts will be "rectangular".
-That is, no overlapping of parts need to occur.
+- Assume shapes will be "rectangular".
+That is, no overlapping of shapes need to occur.
 - Spacing includes spacing from the sides of the rectangle